btarg/requiem-vault/GM/First Session/Library/Second Library Room.md

 >>[!success] DC 15 Perception
 >>You notice something strange about the tables... on the left side, there are six tables - but on the right, there are only five.
 This seems eerily out-of-place for an otherwise meticulously symmetrical room.
 >
->You jump back down the four steps and return the central aisle.
+>A sound like flapping wings from above makes you jump, and you quickly head back down the four steps, returning to the central aisle shaken.

 ![[library-source.jpg]]